zixiangcodes/Rails-Website/README.md

 # README

 This README would normally document whatever steps are necessary to get the application up and running.

-Details:
+# Details:

-* Ruby version:
+Ruby version:
 - ruby 3.3.4 (2024-07-09 revision be1089c8ec) [x64-mingw-ucrt]

-* Rails version:
+Rails version:
 - Rails 7.1.3.4

-* System dependencies
+System dependencies
 - gem 'kaminari'            : For pagination
 - gem 'aws-sdk-s3'          : For Amazon S3 gem
 - gem 'image_processing'    : For image Active Storage
 - gem 'bcrypto'             : For secure password.

-* Configuration
+Configuration
 - None so far.

-* Database creation
+Database creation
 - Postgresql (currently on render)
+- ENVIRON variable input at render / hosting site.

-* Database initialization
+Database initialization
 - Standard approach.

-* How to run the test suite
+How to run the test suite
+- No test suite.

+Services (job queues, cache servers, search engines, etc.)
 - None

-* Services (job queues, cache servers, search engines, etc.)
-- None

-* Deployment instructions
+Deployment instructions
 - Firstly, setup ruby on rails as per normal.
 - Add the necessary gems above into the gemfile, then use bundle install.
 - Deploy to any site that supports Ruby on Rails.
 - Remember to create and connect it to a postgresql database.
 - TBC.

-* Personal Comments:
+Personal Comments:
 - Originally was # class ApplicationController < ActionController::Base
 - Changing to # class ApplicationController < ActionController::Base to class ApplicationController < ActionController::API in application_controller.rb has caused issues with rendering the views.
 - I wonder what's a good solution?